 The service before on the ground consists of a selection of juices and champagne for a welcome drink, the distribution of the menus and the rather nicely scented, thick hot towels.

-THE MEAL On the morning flight leaving Dubai for Amsterdam there are two meal services.
+On the morning flight leaving Dubai for Amsterdam there are two meal services.
 Immediately after take-off a light breakfast is served, which is delivered on one tray.
 It consists of

 a raisin brioche,